 As a rule, following the long axis of the stain from the blunter end to the sharper, more disturbed edge reveals the direction the blood traveled.
 If a number of stains radiate outward, analysts can draw lines backward along these axes to an area of convergence.
-But this gives them an area in only two dimensions; investigators must also determine how far above the floor, or away from a vertical surface, the area of origin lies [source: Dutelle].
+But this gives them an area in only two dimensions.
+Investigators must also determine the blood's impact angle [source: Dutelle].

-For example, a 10-degree drop creates a highly elongated stain, whereas a 90-degree (vertical) blood drop leaves a round stain [source: Dutelle].
-Thanks to a handy mathematical formula, analysts can use these measurements to calculate the impact angle:
+The lower the angle at which blood strikes a surface, the thinner and more elongated the stain.
+The converse holds true as well.
+For example, if a blood droplet has a 10-degree drop, it creates a highly elongated stain, whereas a droplet with a 90-degree (vertical) drop leaves a round stain [source: Dutelle].
+Measuring a stain's width and length, analysts use the following mathematical formula to calculate the impact angle:

 The greater the difference between the width and length, the sharper the angle of impact [source: Dutelle].
 For example, imagine a bloodstain 0.08 inches wide by 0.16 inches long (2 by 4 millimeters).
 The width divided by the length equals 0.5.
 The ArcSin of 0.5 is 30, meaning the blood hit the surface at a 30-degree angle.
 In a bloodstain measuring 0.04 by 0.16 inches (1 by 4 millimeters), the impact angle comes out to about 14.5 degrees.

-So far, we've discussed how bloodstain pattern analysis can work when trained law-enforcement officers implement it correctly.
+So far, we've discussed how bloodstain pattern analysis can work when trained law enforcement officers implement it correctly.
 Next, we'll look at the history of bloodstain pattern analysis, as well as an infamous case that contains botched bloodstain pattern analysis practices.